24 Indian pilots: Recruitment

 In 1940, the Air Ministry requested the British Government in India to send Indian pilots for further training in England.
 (Note: Calls to expand the Indian Air Force were made in early 1940.)
 On 8 August 1940, 24 mostly newly qualified Indian pilots were recruited from Lahore and Ambala to join the RAFVR.
 They left Lahore for Bombay (now Mumbai) on 3 September 1940.
-They departed India as one group at the end of September 1940.
+They departed British India as one group at the end of September 1940.
 (Note: A twenty fifth pilot, Dattatreya Anant Samant, not part of the group but travelled on the same liner to the UK and may have passed security as he appeared like the others.
 He gained a place at the RAFVR and later served No.263.
 Squadron RAF.)

 UK

 The group arrived in England on the P&O liner SS Strathallan on 6 October 1940 and headed for RAF Uxbridge on 8 October.
 (Note: The IAF Act was passed on 8 October 1932 and in the late 1970s the date became Air Force Day in India.)
 Their arrival was given widespread media coverage.
 When they reached a London train station, they were greeted by Sir Louis Leisler Greig and the photographer William G. Vanderson.
 Each were individually welcomed by the Air Minister, Sir Archibald Sinclair, who handed each a note concluding "We shall be proud to have you fighting by our side".
 They were conducted by J. M. R. Jayakar.

-After a month the group had tea with the King before being divided in two.
+After a month, the group had tea with the King before being split into two groups.
 (Note: K.S.
 Nair cites the location as Windsor Castle, while newspapers of the time say it was at Buckingham Palace.)
 Most were posted to No. 12 Elementary Flying Training School RAF at Prestwick to train on Tiger Moths.
 Advanced training was completed at No. 9 Service Flying Training School at RAF Hullavington, Wiltshire, and they received their wings on 16 April 1941.
 Of the 24, six were posted to non-flying duties.
-Eight had qualified for fighter training at No. 56 OTU at RAF Sutton Bridge.
-They included Dutt, Pujji, Mehta, Gnanamuthu and Nazirullah.
+Eight qualified for fighter training at No. 56 OTU at RAF Sutton Bridge, including Dutt, Pujji, Mehta, Gnanamuthu and Nazirullah.
 They mostly served in RAF squadrons after the Battle of Britain for around three months in 1941.
 Others were selected for Bomber/Coastal Command.

 At first they received 425 rupees per month and an annual oversees allowance of £25, which was raised to £100.